Course Availability: Full Time

 - Teachers, Community and Social Entrepreneurs and initiative-takers looking to develop a human-centred, creative practice.

-Artist-scientist with a background in science and medicine.
-Philip will be supported by a team of experienced Emerson tutors.
+Course Leaders Vija Docherty and Dr Philip Kilner, MD, PhD will also be supported by a team of experienced Emerson tutors.